PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

 #.
 Unpacking sequences, assigning components of sequences to different
    variables at the same time

 #.
-Operate-and-becomes assignments in Python2, e.g. +=
+Operate-and-becomes assignments in Python, e.g. +=

 #.
 The order of evaluation in assignment statements